flipp-oss/deimos/docs/UPGRADING.md

 # Upgrading Deimos

+## Upgrading to 2.x

+2.x is a major rewrite from 1.0.

+- need let(:consumer) in specs
+- `batch` config instead of `delivery_method`
+- Can we use avro_validation?

+TODO:
+- Logging and metrics via notifications

 ## Upgrading from < 1.5.0 to >= 1.5.0

 If you are using Confluent's schema registry to Avro-encode your